Radical anion: Other examples

-Cyclooctatetraene is reduced by elemental potassium to the dianion.
-The resulting dianion is a 10-pi electron system, which conforms to the Huckel rule for aromaticity.
+Elemental potassium reduces cyclooctatetraene to dipotassium cyclooctatetraenide.
+The cyclooctatetraenide anion (dianion) is a 10-pi electron system, which conforms to the Huckel rule for aromaticity.
 Quinone is reduced to a semiquinone radical anion.
 Semidiones are derived from the reduction of dicarbonyl compounds.

 Reactions

 Redox

 The pi-radical anions are used as reducing agents in specialized syntheses.
 Being soluble in at least some solvents, these salts act faster than the alkali metals themselves.
 The disadvantages are that the polycyclic hydrocarbon must be removed.
 The reduction potential of alkali metal naphthalene salts is about 3.1 V (vs Fc^{+/0}).
 The reduction potentials of the larger systems are lower, for example acenaphthalene is 2.45 V. Many radical anions are susceptible to further reduction to dianions.